GLP-1 Agonists in Australia: The New Frontier in Weight Management

 Research suggests these medications offer benefits beyond the scale:

-Reduced risk of cardiovascular events
+Reduced risk of cardiovascular events (heart disease, strokes)

 Improved liver health in patients with fatty liver disease